voxmedia/code-of-conduct/_posts/2015-10-08-expected-behaviors.md

 **Be humane.** Be polite and friendly in all forms of communication, especially remote communication, where opportunities for misunderstanding are greater.
 Use sarcasm carefully.
 Tone is hard to decipher online; make judicious use of emoji to aid in communication.
 Use video hangouts and IRL meetings when it makes sense; face-to-face discussion benefits from all kinds of social cues that may go missing in other forms of communication.

-**Treat partners and third parties with the same respect you would a coworker.** We work with outside parties from time to time, some of whom may not be subject to this code of conduct.
-Internal team discussion about external parties should reflect the same respect, constructive and humane nature that we strive for in our own teams.
+**Treat customers and third parties with respect.** We work with outside parties, some of whom may not be subject to this code of conduct.
+Discussion with and about external parties should reflect the same respectful, constructive and humane nature that we strive for in our internal interactions.